Skip to main content

 Figure \(\PageIndex{1}\): Attendee takes notes at a climate conference.
 (Unsplash free-to-use license; The Climate Reality Project)

-It is worth noting that people do not need sophisticated AI tools to lie or misrepresent information.
+It is also worth noting that people do not need sophisticated AI tools to lie or misrepresent information.
 Responsible media writers have always carried a healthy skepticism about the world with them at all times.

 Basic elements

-The following are some general types of information that media writers should now about.
+The following are some general types of information that media writers should know about.
 You may not need all of these elements for every news article, broadcast story, advertisement, news release, or social media post, but it will help you as a professional to commit this checklist to memory as part of your routine practice.

 You may wish to use this as an information gathering checklist.
-You might ask yourself: Does the current project require this type of information or not?

 • target audience data